colet0227/python_dev_challenge/README.md

 Well done for making it this far!
 This is the final step in the application process for the **Python Developer** role at **OSSA**.

+If you do well on this challenge then we will setup an interview with you to discuss your application and the next steps.

 Make sure to read the instructions carefully and follow them to the letter.
 We will be reviewing your submission and looking for the following:

-- **Code quality**: We want to see clean, well-structured, and well-documented code.
+- **Code quality**: We want to see clean, well-structured, and readable code.
 - **Problem-solving**: We want to see how you approach problems and how you think about solutions.
-- **Attention to detail**: We want to see that you can follow instructions and pay attention to the little things.
+- **Attention to detail**: We want to see that you can follow instructions and pay attention to the little things (such as edge cases, error handling, etc.)

 ## The Challenge
-Your task is to write a function that can be deployed as a Google Cloud Function.
+Your task is to write a Google Cloud Function.

-The function accepts a `request` containing a JSON payload that *should* be in the following structure:
+The function accepts a `request` containing a JSON payload that ***should*** adhere to the structure below:
 ```json
   {
     "phrase": "Why do people say crypto is too VOLATILE to invest in?
 It's a LIE.",